cerodell/sphinx-quickstart-guide/docs/source/books.rst

 .. code-block:: python

   # %% [markdown]
-  # This is a multiline
+  # # A Markdown cell
-  # Markdown cell
+  # - You can do all the fun stuff markdown has to offer

   # %% [markdown]
-  # Another Markdown cell
+  # ## Another Markdown cell

   # %%